xcape-io/PyProps/GuizeroProps/PyTeletextProps/README.md

 Extend this base class to build a connected props which does simple text display, sound playback.
 Optionally you can GPIO stuff.

-You might not modify `GuizeroApp.py` file.
+You might not modify `GuizeroProps.py` file.

 ### *MqttApp* and *PropsData* base classes
-*GuizeroApp* extends *MqttApp*, the python base app for Raspberry connected props.
+*GuizeroProps* extends *MqttApp*, the python base app for Raspberry connected props.

 MQTT topics are defined in *definitions.ini*.